Is a Correction Looming Ahead for Realty Income Corporation (O)

 RBC Capital Mkts gave a rating of “Outperform” to O, setting the target price at $79 in the report published on September 17th of the previous year.

-Volatility was left at 1.78%, however, over the last 30 days, the volatility rate increased by 1.45%, as shares surge +7.29% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.23% lower at present.
+Volatility was left at 1.70%, however, over the last 30 days, the volatility rate increased by 1.69%, as shares surge +8.89% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.30% upper at present.

 Insider Trading